Twist families of L-space knots, their genera, and Seifert surgeries: Introduction

 \section{Introduction}

-Let $M$ be a rational homology $3$--sphere.
-Then its Heegaard Floer homology $\HF (M)$ satisfies $\HF (M) \ge | H_1(M; \mathbb{Z})|$.
-We call $M$ an {\em L-space} if this is actually an equality, $\HF(M) = | H_1(M; \mathbb{Z})|$.
-As its name suggests, lens spaces other than $S^1 \times S^2$ are L-spaces.
-More generally, the set of L-spaces include all $3$--manifolds with finite fundamental group \cite[Proposition~2.3]{OS3} and many Seifert fibered spaces \cite{OS3, LS}.
-A knot $K$ in the $3$--sphere $S^3$ is called an \textit{L-space knot} if $K(r)$, the result of $r$--surgery on $K$, is an L-space for some $r \in \mathbb{Q}$.
-Specifically we call a non-trivial L-space knot {\em positive} or {\em negative} according to the sign of $r$; only the unknot has both positive and negative L-space surgeries.
-Note that if $K$ is a negative L-space knot, then its mirror image is a positive L-space knot.
-Frequently it is preferable to restrict the definition of L-space knots to mean just positive L-space knots, however for our purposes here it is convenient to make the broader definition.
-Since the trivial knot, torus knots, and Berge knots in general \cite{Berge2} admit surgeries yielding lens spaces, these knots are fundamental examples of L-space knots; see also \cite{Mote}.
+The Heegaard Floer homology $\HF(M)$ of a rational homology $3$--sphere $M$ satisfies $\rk \HF (M) \ge | H_1(M; \mathbb{Z})|$.
+When this is actually an equality so that $\rk \HF(M) = | H_1(M; \mathbb{Z})|$, then $M$ is an {\em L-space}.
+The set of L-spaces includes the lens spaces (except $S^1 \times S^2$) and all $3$--manifolds with finite fundamental group \cite[Proposition~2.3]{OS3} as well as many other Seifert fibered spaces \cite{OS3, LS}.

+A knot $K$ in the $3$--sphere $S^3$ is called an {\em L-space knot} if $K(r)$, the result of $r$--surgery on $K$, is an L-space for some $r \in \mathbb{Q}$.
+A non-trivial L-space knot is {\em positive} or {\em negative} according to the sign of $r$; only the unknot has both positive and negative L-space surgeries.